Large-Batch, Iteration-Efficient Neural Bayesian Design Optimization: Introduction

-To address these limitations, we propose large-batch, neural multi-objective Bayesian optimization (\textbf{LBN-MOBO}).
-Our method has two key components. {i}) We use a neural network ensemble as the surrogate.
-This surrogate enables handling very large batches of data and also computing predictive uncertainty. {ii}) We propose a highly practical acquisition function based on multi-objective sorting of samples where not only the performance objective but also its associated uncertainty is considered when ranking the samples.
+We address these shortcomings by proposing a large-batch, neural multi-objective Bayesian optimization method (\textbf{LBN-MOBO}).
+Similar to any BO framework, our method has two key components. \textbf{First}, demonstrating the insufficiency of current acquisition functions in dealing with large batch regimes, we propose a highly practical acquisition function based on multi-objective sorting of samples where not only the performance objective but also its associated uncertainty is considered.
+By bringing in the uncertainty as an additional objective, LBN-MOBO can \textit{explore} previously unseen regions, preventing it from getting trapped in local minima.
+The \textbf{second} component is a surrogate model capable of handling very large batches of data and also computing predictive uncertainty.
+We illustrate that, while our pipeline is compatible with all existing Bayesian neural networks (BNNs), Deep Ensembles (DE) \cite{lakshminarayanan2016simple} emerges as the method of choice, with the most balanced trade-off between performance and scalability.

-Our proposed method offers a set of important advantages.
-First, it can retrieve a dense \textit{Pareto front}, capturing the trade-off between multiple objectives, at each iteration which results in convergence in as few iterations as possible.
-Second, it can handle very large training data, enabling it to be applied to a wide range of engineering problems including those arising from high-dimensional design spaces.
-Third, it is highly parallelizable, shifting the bottleneck from the BO algorithm to the computational infrastructure or experimentation capacities used to evaluate the NFP.
-We demonstrate the effectiveness of our proposed method through experiments on several benchmark problems, showing that it outperforms existing methods in terms of convergence in a small number of generations.